 Okteto does not provide a domain registration service (for registering a custom domain name) or a DNS provider service.

 Confirm that you own the custom domain name.
-You can buy a custom domain name with a domain registration service.
+Need a custom domain name?
+You can buy one with a domain registration service.

-Register your custom domain with Okteto Cloud.
-You can do this by emailing us.
-Please include the domain, your github ID and the namespace you want to use in the email.
+Register your custom domain with Okteto Cloud by emailing us.
+Please include the domain, your github ID, and the namespace you want to use in the email.

-Update your DNS configuration so your custom domains points to Okteto Cloud's DNS target.
+Update your DNS configuration so your custom domain points to Okteto Cloud's DNS target.